 The largest block ship currently in operation is the MSC Club Tropicana which is 250 metres in length but boasts a maximum height of 290 metres at full tide – an incredible two times the height of the Statue of Liberty.
 The MSC Club Tropicana is also set to be the first visitor to Dun Laoghaire when sailings begin in early summer 2018.

-*This article was printed April 1st, aka April Fool’s Day.
-If you enjoyed this, check out our article from last year!
+*This article was printed April 1st, April Fool’s Day.
+If you enjoyed this, check out our other efforts.